ghamandiashwini/Capston_Project_Machine_Learning/README.md

-# Capston_Project_Machine_Learning

-# Capstone Project - Machine Learning
+# Telco Customer Churn Prediction - Machine Learning Assignment

 ## Overview

-The **Capstone Project - Machine Learning** is a comprehensive project completed as part of the Data Science & AI Bootcamp.
-This project demonstrates the end-to-end machine learning workflow, from data exploration and preprocessing to model development, evaluation, and interpretation.
+This project was completed as part of a Machine Learning assignment in the Data Science & AI Bootcamp.
+The objective was to develop and evaluate machine learning models capable of predicting whether a telecommunications customer is likely to churn based on customer demographics, account information, and subscribed services.

-The project applies machine learning techniques to analyse real-world data, identify patterns, and build predictive models to support data-driven decision-making.
+The project follows a complete machine learning workflow, including data preprocessing, exploratory data analysis (EDA), feature engineering, model training, evaluation, and performance comparison.

 ---

 ## Objectives

-- Explore and understand the dataset
+- Explore and understand the Telco Customer Churn dataset.
-- Perform data cleaning and preprocessing
+- Clean and preprocess the data for machine learning.
-- Conduct exploratory data analysis (EDA)
+- Perform exploratory data analysis to identify patterns and relationships.
+- Train classification models to predict customer churn.
+- Evaluate model performance using standard classification metrics.
-- Identify important features and relationships within the data
+- Identify the features that have the greatest impact on customer churn.

+---

+## Dataset

+The dataset contains customer information including:

+- Customer demographics
+- Account tenure
-- Build and evaluate machine learning models
+- Internet and phone services
+- Contract type
+- Payment method
-- Compare model performance and select suitable algorithms
+- Monthly and total charges
-- Generate insights from model results
+- Churn status (Target Variable)

 ---